lincolnmroth/PHS-Engineering-Resources/general-resources/youtube-channels.md

   * [Simone Giertz](https://www.youtube.com/channel/UC3KEoMzNz8eYnwBC34RaKCQ) is the queen of shitty robots, and thats what she builds.
 Fairly educational, very funny

   * Not a youtube channel but [Charles Guan's blog](http://www.etotheipiplusone.net/) is amazing, and I would highly recommend reading it.

+  * [Chris Odom](https://www.youtube.com/channel/UC18PG4C1AbRXNfd4lcFGUaw) is a teacher at the george school and does a lot with Patton Robotics

+  * [Jamison Go](https://www.youtube.com/channel/UCEICLbchRADLm20BJA5whDQ) is a legendary combat robot builder, recently graduated MIT, and is captain of SawBlaze which is a part of Team G3 robotics
 * ##### Computer building

   * [Linus tech tips](https://www.youtube.com/channel/UCXuqSBlHAE6Xw-yeJA0Tunw) is a huge channel that has great videos about building computers
+* **Mechanics**
+  * [Chain bear f1](https://www.youtube.com/channel/UC7u-Dg0jb7g9s7XjmtJrtpg) has good videos about f1 racing and the tech/mechanics/physics behind everything

 #### **Software:**